urani-trade/solana-dev-onboarding-rs/chapters/06_frontend.md

 * To facilitate this process of serialization, we can use [Binary Object Representation Serializer for Hashin (Borsh)](https://borsh.io/) and the library [@coral-xyz/borsh](https://github.com/coral-xyz).
     - Borsh can be used in security-critical projects as it prioritizes consistency, safety, speed; and comes with a strict specification.

+* Finally, programs store data in PDAs (Program Derived Address):
+    - PDAs can be thought as a key value store, where the address is the key, and the data inside the account is the value (like records in a database, with the address being the primary key used to look up the values inside).
+    - PDAs do not have a corresponding secret key
+    - To store and locate data, we derive a PDA using the `findProgramAddress(seeds, programid)` method
+    - The accounts belonging to a program can be retrieved with `getProgramAccounts(programId)`
+    - Account data needs to be deserialized using the same layout used to store it in the first place.

+*

 <br>